-At your bike shop (probably).
-Thanks to CalBike and other organizations, bicycle repair services are designated as essential businesses, and may therefore stay open in California, unless a local order expressly prohibits it.
-While some shops are closed, many shops are open for reduced service with reduced hours, or for appointment-only services.
+At your bike shop.
+Thanks to CalBike and other organizations, bicycle repair services are designated as essential businesses, and may therefore stay open in California, even during stay-at-home orders.
+Many California bike shops have found creative ways to stay open while still keeping their customers and employees safely distanced.

-Be sure to call ahead.
+Be sure to call ahead, in case the shop requires appointments or has changed its hours.
 As a service, some advocates are listing open shops.
 We have not checked these for accuracy, but you may find useful these listings in Marin County and San Diego County, as well as this (incomplete) crowdsourced national map of bike shops.

 You can also get help to fix your bike at a community bike shop.
 Many of these DIY organizations have begun to reopen their doors to the public.
 Check to make sure your local shop is open and find out what services are available.

 Where can I get a used bike for cheap or free?